MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 Enter a name for your bot.
 The bot service uses the bot name as the default name for the resource group name and app name.

 Specify your subscription plan, location, app name, and the bot template you want to use, and then click `Create`.
-To create a simple single-dialog bot that echoes back the user input, use the `Basic` template.
+To create a simple guided conversation bot that pretends to book a trip for you, use the `Basic` template.

 ![Create Pane](../media/images/mva22_create.png)

-It may take a few minutes to provision and initialize your bot.
-When the process is complete, you can test your bot.
+It may take a while to provision and initialize your bot.
+When the process is complete, you'll be taken to a screen that lists your resource.
+From here, you can test your bot.
 If it's not listed under `Recent resources`, click on `See all your resources`.

 ![Resource pane](../media/images/mva22_resource_pane.png)

-In the `All resources` pane, you should see your skill named listed.
+In the `All resources` pane, you should see your skill name listed.
 There will probably be more than one entry on the list.
 Click on the one whose type is `Web App Bot`.

 ![Response pane](../media/images/mva22_response_pane.png)

 This will bring up a summary screen showing the options for your bot.
 The screenshot below highlights the two testing options, `Test in Web Chat` and `Test your bot online in Web Chat`.
-You can click on either of them.
-They take you to the same test screen.
+You can click on either one.
+They both take you to the same test screen.

 ![Bot summary screen](../media/images/mva22_bot_summary.png)

 In the test screen, try typing something into the `Type your message` prompt at the bottom of the screen.
-No matter what you enter, you'll see the test screen shown below.
+No matter what you enter, you'll see the screen shown below.

 ![Test Bot](../media/images/mva22_test_02.png)